officialpumpkin/Covey-To-Do/replit.md

 ## Overview

-Covey To-Do is a minimal task management application built as a single-page web app.
-The application appears to be focused on providing a clean, modern interface for managing tasks with features like categorization and prioritization.
-The project emphasizes simplicity with a compact list layout design and includes both light and dark theme support.
-Version 36.2 represents a refined iteration that restores original UI elements while maintaining clean code architecture and sync capabilities.
+Covey To-Do is a sophisticated task management application built as a single-page web app implementing the Covey quadrant system (urgent/important matrix).
+The application features a comprehensive 4-step workflow: Add → Categorise → Prioritise → Current List.
+The project emphasizes a clean, modern interface with advanced prioritization capabilities including 1-10 scoring scales for urgency and importance, priority weighting calculations, and automatic task ranking.
+The design supports both light and dark themes with a mobile-responsive layout.

 ## User Preferences